tomkim825/Project2/README.md

 ## Drop Zone Feature

 ## How to use
-The user of the website has two options.
-They can post a blog of their experiences by typing into an input forn in which they can uplaod a audio,video or picture relating to their story.
+The user of the app has two options.
+They can post a blog of their experiences by typing into an input forn in which they have the option can uplaod a audio,video or picture relating to their story.
 If the user opts to do research, they will have a search function where they can type a particular category to see if there is a match to what they are seeking.
         ###Features:

 ## Acknowledgements